Table of Contents

 Erectile Dysfunction Causes

 A man’s sexual arousal is a complicated process, and if one part of the cycle malfunctions, it can have a significant impact on a man’s sex life.
-Typically, ED is the result of both physical and psychological problems.
-If a man has a minor physical condition causing his ED, it can be compounded by the anxiety caused by the inability to maintain an erection.
+ED may be the result of both physical and psychological problems.
+If a man has a minor physical condition causing his ED, this can be compounded by the anxiety associated with the inability to maintain an erection.

 Physical causes of ED